 - Weakness or numbness in the leg

 Stroke can be a fatal consequence of untreated blood clots.
-In emergency cases, Southport first aiders in the workplace or in the community setting are the first responders to prevent the patient from any further harm.
-If you are interested in a first aid course in Southport, call CPR First Aid (RTO 21903) and we’ll be sure to answer your enquiries.
+In emergency cases, Southport first aiders in the workplace or the community setting are the first responders to prevent the patient from any further harm.
+If you are interested in a first aid course in Southport, call CPR First Aid (RTO 21903), and we will answer your enquiries.

 What Causes Blood Clots?

-Many different factors can increase the risk of a person and contribute to the formation of blood clots.
+Many factors can increase a person’s risk and contribute to blood clot formation.
 Some of the more common causes include:

 - Age – Being over the age of 60.

-- Injury – If you have an injury, your body will work to form a blood clot to help protect the area.
+- Different types of injuries – If you have an injury, your body will work to form a blood clot to help protect the area.